simonw/geojson-to-sqlite/README.md

 On subsequent runs you can use the `--alter` option to add any new columns that are missing from the table.

+You can pass more than one GeoJSON file, in which case the contents of all of the files will be inserted into the same table.

 If your features have an `"id"` property it will be used as the primary key for the table.
 You can also use `--pk=PROPERTY` with the name of a different property to use that as the primary key instead.
 If you don't want to use the `"id"` as the primary key (maybe it contains duplicate values) you can use `--pk ''` to specify no primary key.

 Specifying a primary key also will allow you to upsert data into the rows instead of insert data into new rows.